Stress in the aviation industry

-Stress in the aviation industry is a common phenomenon composed of three sources: physiological stressors, psychological stressors, and environmental stressors.
+In aviation, pilot stress is common, with three primary sources: physiological stressors, psychological stressors, and environmental stressors.
 Professional pilots can experience stress in flight, on the ground during work-related activities, and during personal time because of the influence of their occupation.
-An airline pilot can be an extremely stressful job due to the workload, responsibilities and safety of the thousands of passengers they transport around the world.
+The job of airline pilot can be extremely stressful due to its often high workload and its responsibilities, including assuring the safety of the thousands of passengers they transport around the world.
 Chronic levels of stress can negatively impact one's health, job performance and cognitive functioning.

-Being exposed to stress does not always negatively influence humans because it can motivate people to improve and help them adapt to a new environment.
-Unfortunate accidents start to occur when a pilot is under excessive stress, as it dramatically affects his or her physical, emotional, and mental conditions.
+Stress is not a purely negative influence; it can motivate people to improve and help them adapt to a new environment.
+But accidents become more likely when a pilot is under excessive stress, as it dramatically affects his or her physical, emotional, and mental conditions.
 Stress "jeopardizes decision-making relevance and cognitive functioning" and it is a prominent cause of pilot error.
 Being a pilot is considered a unique job that requires managing high workloads and good psychological and physical health.
-Unlike the other professional jobs, pilots are considered to be highly affected by stress levels.
-One study states that 70% of surgeons agreed that stress and fatigue don't impact their performance level, while only 26% of pilots denied that stress influences their performance.
-Pilots themselves realize how powerful stress can be, and yet many accidents and incidents continues to occur and have occurred, such as Asiana Airlines Flight 214, American Airlines Flight 1420, and Polish Air Force Tu-154.
+More than many other professionals in roles typically associated with stress, pilots are considered to be highly affected by stress levels.
+One study reports that 70% of surgeons agreed that stress and fatigue do not impact their performance level, while only 26% of pilots denied that stress influences their performance.
+Pilots themselves acknowledge how powerful stress can be, yet many accidents and incidents continue to occur and have occurred, such as Asiana Airlines Flight 214, American Airlines Flight 1420, and Polish Air Force Tu-154.